syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

 The steps below show how to install the Essential Studio WinUI product.

-1. Open the Syncfusion WinUI product offline installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion WinUI offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package

     ![Installer extraction wizard](Platform_images/Step-by-Step-Installation_img1.png)